bitprj/devrel/LinearRegression/linear_regression_blog.md

 <img src="Blog/28.png" style="float: left; zoom:90%;" />

-Perhaps the most important information is located in the central part of the summary.
-We can see the estimated values of each coefficient in the first column, followed by an estimate of the standard deviation of the coefficient.
+Perhaps the most important information is located in the central part of the summary--the estimated values of each coefficient in the first column, followed by an estimate of the standard deviation of the coefficient.
 The last two columns provide 95% confidence intervals constructed from the coefficients and their standard errors in the first two columns.